Fluorine: Fluoride ion

 Soluble fluorides are moderately toxic: 5–10 g sodium fluoride, or 32–64 mg fluoride ions per kilogram of body mass, represents a lethal dose for adults.
-One-fifth of the lethal dose can cause adverse health effects, and chronic excess consumption may lead to skeletal fluorosis, which affects millions in Asia and Africa.
+One-fifth of the lethal dose can cause adverse health effects, and chronic excess consumption may lead to skeletal fluorosis, which affects millions in Asia and Africa, and, in children, to reduced intelligence.
 Ingested fluoride forms hydrofluoric acid in the stomach which is easily absorbed by the intestines, where it crosses cell membranes, binds with calcium and interferes with various enzymes, before urinary excretion.
 Exposure limits are determined by urine testing of the body's ability to clear fluoride ions.

 Historically, most cases of fluoride poisoning have been caused by accidental ingestion of insecticides containing inorganic fluorides.
 Most current calls to poison control centers for possible fluoride poisoning come from the ingestion of fluoride-containing toothpaste.
 Malfunctioning water fluoridation equipment is another cause: one incident in Alaska affected almost 300 people and killed one person.
 Dangers from toothpaste are aggravated for small children, and the Centers for Disease Control and Prevention recommends supervising children below six brushing their teeth so that they do not swallow toothpaste.
 One regional study examined a year of pre-teen fluoride poisoning reports totaling 87 cases, including one death from ingesting insecticide.
 Most had no symptoms, but about 30% had stomach pains.
 A larger study across the U.S. had similar findings: 80% of cases involved children under six, and there were few serious cases.